x4dqn/OpenARMap/README.md

 - Open APIs for external integrations
 - Scan validation and composability tools
 - Offline-first or low-connectivity capture modes
-- Educational modules for classroom and community use

 We're releasing this early-stage app to kickstart development, invite collaborators, and begin testing participatory mobile scanning in real-world conditions.